 Image coming soon

-• Non-marking gum rubber soles, which are standard for any indoor court shoe and give you grip on the court floor.
+• Non-marking gum rubber soles, standard for indoor court shoes, for grip on the court floor.

-• Cushioning and lateral support, since squash is hard on the feet, so a shock-absorbing midsole and a snug fit around the heel and ankle help a lot.
+• Cushioning and lateral support, a shock-absorbing midsole and a snug fit around the heel and ankle.

-• Breathability, as your feet get hot, and many shoes have mesh panels to keep them cooler.
+• Breathability, with mesh panels to keep hot feet cooler.

-• Weight, since a lighter shoe can make you feel faster, but you do not want to sacrifice too much support.
+• Weight, lighter feels faster, but not at the cost of too much support.

 Protective Eyewear: Do Not Skip Eye Safety